0xff6a/Thermostat/README.md

 Objectives:
 -----------

--Practice Javascript and Jasmine
+- Practice Javascript and Jasmine

--Potentially create discount smart thermostat when Raspberry Pi is hooked up to home thermostat
+- Potentially create discount smart thermostat when Raspberry Pi is hooked up to home thermostat

 Technologies:
 -------------